IWD2022: are women in tech still fighting gender bias?

 The higher number of males employed in STEM, an inequality in itself, causes other levels of gender bias.
 Medicine, for example, has historically been dominated by men.
 That caused most manuals and drugs to be calibrated for men.

 Women suffer from more chronic pain than men.
-However, they are also more likely to be dismissed as too sensitive or “hysterical” (the fact that this term for “mad” contains the word for “uterus” in it tells you everything you need to know about why it’s one of my least favorite words).
+However, they are also more likely to be dismissed as too sensitive or “hysterical”.
 We are either deemed to have too high a pain threshold because of childbirth and menstruation or too low because we are too sensitive.
 Both cases lead to bad healthcare.

 Because of this, doctors are more likely to attribute the cause of a woman’s pain to psychological factors rather than physical, which means less effective medication, more antidepressants, and later or failed diagnoses for women.